saimsajidirl/saimsajidirl/README.md

 - :telescope: As a Full-Stack Software Engineer, I contribute to both the Frontend and Backend of web applications.

-- :seedling: Exploring Machine Learning and Focusing on Becoming an Advanced Full-Stack Python developer.
+- :seedling: Exploring Deep Learning and Focusing on Becoming an Advanced Full-Stack Python developer.

 - :zap: In my free time, I solve problems and work using Prompt Engineering.

-- :chart_with_upwards_trend: Currently working on a SaaS product.
+- :chart_with_upwards_trend: Currently working as a Back-End Developer at Enigmatix.

 - :zap: You can find everything about me on https://saimsajidirl.github.io/